A Syntax for Strictly Associative and Unital $\infty$-Categories: A Decision Procedure for Cattsua

-\section{A Decision Procedure for \texorpdfstring{\Cattsua}{Cattsua}}
+\section{A Decision Procedure for \texorpdfstring\Cattsua{Cattsua}}

-We show that equality for \(\mathsf{Catt_{sua}}\) is decidable and hence type checking is also decidable.
-This gives an algorithm for checking validity of \(\mathsf{Catt_{sua}}\) terms, which we have implemented and discuss in Section~\ref{sec:implementation}.
+We show that equality for \(\Cattsua\) is decidable and hence type checking is also decidable.
+This gives an algorithm for checking validity of \(\Cattsua\) terms, which we have implemented and discuss in \cref{sec:implementation}.

 Decidability is shown providing a reduction relation \(\leadsto\), such that the symmetric transitive reflexive closure of \(\leadsto\) agrees with equality on the set of valid terms.
 It is also shown that \(\leadsto\) is terminating, meaning for each term \(t\) we can generate a normal form \(N(t)\), and confluent which implies uniqueness of normal forms.
 Therefore, equality of two terms \(s\) and \(t\) can be checking syntactic equality of their normal forms \(N(s)\) and \(N(t)\).
+We begin by introducing a refined notion of equality, which will be essential for proving many of the syntactic properties we need in this section.